Mike Ditka: Regular season

+Postseason

 Coaching career

 Retiring after the 1972 season, Ditka was immediately hired as an assistant coach by Landry.
 Ditka spent nine seasons as an assistant coach with the Cowboys.
 During his tenure, the Cowboys made the playoffs eight times, won six division titles, three NFC championships, and a Super Bowl victory in 1977.

 While working with the Cowboys, Ditka sent a letter to George Halas, his former head coach, who was still owner of the Bears.
 In the letter, Ditka expressed regret for the acrimonious manner in which his time with the Bears had come to an end and said that he would like to come back to Chicago and be the head coach of the Bears "when he was ready".
 Meanwhile, the Cowboys continued to win games, although they did not win another Super Bowl while Ditka was there.
-His last game with the Cowboys was the 1981 NFC championship game, where the team fell to the San Francisco 49ers.
+His last game with the Cowboys was the 1981 NFC Championship Game, where the team fell to the San Francisco 49ers.